 Consultants don’t answer instantly, and sometimes it takes quite a long time to get an answer.
 Often, they are overbooked and too busy.
 On the one hand, it might be a sign of high expertise.
 On the other hand, that is not a convincing reason for users who expect to get resumes within the shortest possible time.

 ResumePlace.com Website Usability

 The website design is a bit outdated.
-The navigation is simple; it will not be difficult to find the information you need.
+The navigation is simple; it will not be challenging to find the information you need.
 However, the division into sections doesn’t seem logical sometimes – there are too many of them, too many abbreviations, and some pages with different link names and duplicated content – such an abundance of information tires users.